 How-to Display Video from Multiple Security Cameras on One TV

-Here is a solution for how to display live video from multiple security cameras on one TV using a CCTV video multiplexer.
-This system can be used as a stand alone live video display system or it can be used in conjunction with a video surveillance DVR if recording is also required.
+A CCTV multiplexer can be used as a stand alone live video display system or it can be used in conjunction with a video surveillance DVR if recording is also required.

 This is how it works.